ashleychontos/pySYD/README.md

 ##

 ### `Scripts`
-- `pysyd/functions.py` : data manipulation tools (i.e. smoothing functions, binning data)
+- `functions.py` : data manipulation tools (i.e. smoothing functions, binning data)
-- `pysyd/cli.py` : main pipeline initialization and command line interface tools
+- `cli.py` : sets command line interface tools used with the main pipeline initialization
-- `pysyd/models.py` : frequency domain distributions (i.e. Gaussian, Lorentzian, Harvey, etc.)
+- `models.py` : frequency domain distributions (i.e. Gaussian, Lorentzian, Harvey, etc.)
+- `pipeline.py` : main pipeline initialization, including parallelization capabilities
-- `pysyd/plots.py` : plotting routines
+- `plots.py` : plotting routines
-- `pysyd/target.py` : main pipeline Target class that is initialized for each target that is processed
+- `target.py` : main pipeline Target class that is initialized for each processed star
-- `pysyd/utils.py` : contains information dictionaries and non-science related functions
+- `utils.py` : contains information dictionaries and non-science related functions (i.e. load/check input data)

 ### `Package Data`

-- pysyd/info/todo.txt: File containing IDs of stars to be processed
+- info/todo.txt: Basic text file containing IDs of stars to be processed (one star ID per line)
-- pysyd/data/: Directory containing data to be processed.
+- data/: Directory containing data to be processed.
 File format: ID_LC.txt (lightcurve: days versus fractional flux) and ID_PS.txt (power spectrum: muHz versus ppm^2 muHz^-1).
-- pysyd/info/star_info.csv: basic information on stars to be processed.
-If no estimate of numax is provided, the stellar parameters are used to calculate as estimate
+- info/star_info.csv: a means of providing individualistic information on the stars to be processed.
+If there is no estimate of numax is but stellar parameters are provided, they will be used to estimate an expected numax.
+In order to read information in properly, star_info.csv requires the following columm heads:
+  - "stars" : star IDs that should exactly match the targets provided via command line or in todo.txt.
+This does not need to be in any specific order, nor does it need to exactly include all targets in todo.txt.
+This can be a file that contains thousands of stars, where only a subset is run.
+Think of this as a master dictionary for stellar information.
+  - "rad" : stellar radius (in solar radii)
+  - "teff" : effective temperature (K)
+  - "logg" : surface gravity (dex)
+  - "numax" : the frequency corresponding to maximum power (in muHz).
+This does not need to be specified, nor do the stellar parameters need to be specified.
+In the case where no information is provided, we suggest that the user first run findex (which will run by default on a given target), which will find a starting point for numax.
+However, if the pipeline does not find the proper numax, providing a value in this csv will override the first module's value and use the provided value instead.
+  - "lowerx" : lower frequency limit to use in the findex module (in muHz)
+  - "upperx" : upper frequency limit to use in the findex module (in muHz)
+  - "lowerb" : lower frequency limit to use in the background-fitting module (in muHz)
+  - "upperb" : upper frequency limit to use in the background-fitting module (in muHz)
+  - "seed" : random seed generated when using the Kepler correction option, which is saved for future reproducibility purposes.
-- pysyd/results/: Directory containing result plots and files for each target
+- results/: Directory containing result plots and files for each target.

 ## Command Line Interface (CLI) Options